Become a Lifestyle Coordinator!

 *listed electives may be subject to change

-To be successful in this course, you must have strong spoken and written English language skills.
-You will be required to undergo a Language, Literacy and Numeracy skills assessment prior to beginning this course.
+To be successful in this course, you must be a confident communicator with strong spoken and written English language skills.
+Applicants will be required to undergo a Language, Literacy and Numeracy skills assessment prior to beginning this course.
 It is recommended that applicants have already gained a CHC43415 Certificate IV in Leisure and Health or equivalent, together with relevant work experience – graduates of the Certificate IV may be eligible for credit in some subjects.

 What students say

 “After completing my course I started my own company.
 The course was a pivotal step in this process.
-Thanks”.
+Thank you”.

 “I am now working within my local Council’s planned activity groups, as a casual relieving program leader.
 I have never felt happier in a job before, every day I learn more and am so very grateful for the opportunities that have come as a result of you sharing your wealth of knowledge with me.
 I feel as though I’ve been given a fresh start in life, and am determined to make the most of it”.